The Ten Year War: 1974: Ohio State 12, Michigan 10

-Hayes suffered a heart attack following Ohio State's successful ‘73 season, but recovered and managed to retain one of the top teams in college football.
+Hayes suffered a heart attack following Ohio State's successful '73 season, but recovered and managed to retain one of the top teams in college football.
 Archie Griffin was back, in the midst of his first Heisman Trophy-winning season during which he’d break his own conference rushing record.
 Cornelius Greene returned at quarterback, with Champ Henson and Pete Johnson as alternating fullbacks.
-The defense was a question mark thanks to injuries, but walk-on Tom Klaban, a Czechoslovakian refugee, emerged as their kicker.
+The defense was a question mark thanks to injuries, but walk-on Tom Klaban, a Czechoslovak refugee, emerged as their kicker.
 Michigan's defense, on the other hand, was one of the best in the country, leading in rush defense and third overall.
 Dennis Franklin was dominant at quarterback, with Chuck Heater the top rusher, and Gordon Bell and Rob Lytle alternating at tailback.
 The Wolverines went into the Ohio State game undefeated and ranked #3.
 Ohio State was #4 with one loss, a controversial defeat to MSU at East Lansing two weeks earlier.

 Ohio State could not do much on its first possession of the game, on a sunny and mild November 23 at Ohio Stadium.
 Michigan would make the Buckeyes pay once they got the ball, as Franklin hit Gil Chapman for a 42-yard touchdown and a 7–0 lead for the Wolverines.
 OSU did a better job moving the ball on their next carry, getting the ball to the UM 26 only to fumble it away.
 Michigan extended its lead to 10–0 on a 37-yard Lantry field goal with just 4:57 left in the first quarter.
 Griffin was able to help move the ball to the Michigan 30, and as the second quarter started, Klaban kicked a 47-yard field goal to put Ohio State on the board 10–3.
 Klaban would narrow the score even more on the Buckeyes’ next possession, this time a 24-yarder to cut the Michigan lead to 10–6.
 After another stalled Wolverine drive, Klaban struck a third time, on a 43-yard kick with six seconds left in the half, and Michigan held a paltry 10–9 lead at halftime.